hiltas73/JAVA_Practice_2025/ReadMe.md

 ## Introduction

 Welcome to my Java Skills Showcase!
 As a QA Automation Engineer, I am passionate about ensuring software quality through automated testing.
 This repository contains a collection of Java practice questions and solutions that demonstrate my proficiency in Java programming, as well as my understanding of automation testing principles.

+I will keep adding new solutions week by week.

 ## Purpose